jeffhlewis/AEP_DataLandingZone/README.md

 ---

-## Locating your Data Landing Zone Credentials
+## Locating Your Data Landing Zone Credentials

 To locate your Data Landing Zone credentials, browse to the **Sources** menu in Adobe Experience Platform.
 Under the **Cloud Storage** subheading, look for **Data Landing Zone**.
 Click the ellipses next to *Set up* and click **View credentials**.